benbrastmckie/.config/README.md

 brew upgrade
 ```

-If Homebrew has not been installed, you may install it by running the following two commands:
+If Homebrew has not been installed, you may install it by running the following two commands.
+Note that if you don't have `xcode` installed, this may take a while but is essential to what follows.

 ```
 xcode-select --install
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-Note that if you don't have `xcode` installed, this may take a while but is essential to what follows.

 Although optional, I highly recommend swapping the `CapsLock` and `Esc` keys by opening `System Preferences -> Keyboard` and making the appropriate changes.
 I also like to change the `Command` key to the `Control` key, change the `Control` key to the `Function` key, change the `Function` key to the `Option` key, and change the `Option` key to the `Command` key if I'm using a Mac.
 My reasons for doing this is ergonomics given which keys I'll be using most often in NeoVim.
 Alternatively, you can make changes to the mappings that I've included in the config, though this may take a little more work than swapping things around in `System Preferences -> Keyboard`.
 Whatever you do, I recommend finding something comfortable before you begin using your NeoVim config, committing its key-bindings to memory.

 ## [Fish](https://fishshell.com/)